uvzen/ReVanced-bash-builder/README.md

 ### Android
 1. Open Termux app
-2. After that, you have to run these commands:
+2. You have to run these commands:
 ```
 pkg update
 pkg wget openjdk-17 -y